-Many states, including South Carolina, have a state sponsored program.
-The Supreme Court of South Carolina Commission on Continuing Legal Education and Specialization has jurisdiction over certification of attorneys as specialists in certain practice areas.
+Many states, including South Carolina, have a state-sponsored program.
+The Supreme Court of South Carolina Commission on Continuing Legal Education and Specialization has jurisdiction over the certification of attorneys as specialists in certain practice areas.

 Under Rule 7.4(b) of the South Carolina Rules of Professional Conduct (RPC), any attorney, other than patent attorneys and proctors in admiralty, not certified under the Commission's rules may not used the words "certified," "specialist," "expert" or "authority" in any advertisement or public statement.

 The Commission has currently created four different specialty areas for which it may certify lawyers as listed in Appendix E, S.C.
 App.
 Ct.
 R. Part IV.
 Those areas are:

 The Commission and the Specialization Advisory Boards have the power to set the certification standards for these areas.

 Under South Carolina Appellate Court Rule 408, on Continuing Legal Education and Specialization, all lawyers seeking to become certified must meet the following minimum requirements: